ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 Your hierarchy should look like above now!

-If you press play and collect all the coins in the scene, your victory UI should now appear! :)
+If you press play and collect all the coins in the scene, your victory UI should now appear.
-Congrats on your first game!
+Congrats on your first game! :)

 ## Reset